 When companies provide their customers with flexible delivery options, quite a few will choose an option that is less expensive for the business, if it’s also properly incentivized for the customer.
 Presenting more time slots, or narrower time slots, also guarantees that people choose the time that genuinely works for them; this will prevent many expensive failed deliveries.

 From every angle, flexible delivery options are cost-effective.
-The catch is that they require a tremendous amount of coordination and, most commonly, technology solutions specific to last mile deliveries in order to run properly.
+The catch is that they require a tremendous amount of coordination and, most commonly, technology solutions specific to last mile delivery in order to run properly.

 Offering both on-demand and planned delivery models is a highly challenging juggling act; to pull it off, companies must have visibility across the entire delivery ecosystem.
 Only then can it pull off the Amazon-like feat of providing both rush and planned deliveries that are on time and cost-effective.